dikym/todo-list/README.md

 1. Click the "Delete" button next to the todo text you want to delete.
 2. The todo will be removed from the list.

-Make sure to provide clear and concise instructions on how to use the app, such as adding, checking, and deleting todo lists.
-This will help users understand how the app works.

 ## Contributing

 Contributions to this project are welcome.
 To contribute, follow these steps: